binary-bablu/elastic-job-scheduler/README.md

 An Elastic , Fault tolerant ,Scalable job scheduler which is easy to use and maintainable.

 ## ℹ️ Overview
-A light weight Job scheduler which can scale horizontally.
-Architecture follows separation of concerns :- scheduling concerns , execution concerns and management concerns.
-Incorporates queue based distributed pattern which can scale to thousands of jobs, based on open source tech.
-Follows an approach where execution agents can be deployed on machines/containers where actual execution should happen.
-No requirement for lot of infrastructure elements.
+A light weight Job scheduler which can scale horizontally,robust,can be deployed on-prem/cloud, api centric ,easy to maintain and enhance, based on open and open source tech like Spring/Spring Boot, Quartz and Java.No requirement for large scale infrastructure elements.
 ## 🌟 Highlights
 - Light weight ,Fault Tolerant ,Scalable, Easy to Maintain/Enhance, Extensible for Enterprise grade features
 - Follows separation of concerns architectural pattern, SOA, queue based
 - Can be hosted on Cloud , on-prem, scales horizontally
 - Better alternative for large clunky open source , cost heavy commercial ones
-- API centric , extensible for any required functionality like monitoring, alerting, email, easy to setup and get it running
+- API centric , extensible for any required functionality like monitoring, alerting, email, easy to setup and get it up and running

 ## 🏗️ Architecture Diagram
    <img width="718" height="457" alt="image" src="https://github.com/user-attachments/assets/99a0aefd-394a-4280-8ca8-efefd176d347" />